splitforms.com

 Password confirmation is the one case where native HTML falls short.
 There's no `equalTo` attribute, so you need ~5 lines of JavaScript to compare the two password fields and show an error if they don't match.
 The snippet for that is in the alternative-code section below.

-The form POSTs to splitforms's `/api/submit` endpoint. splitforms emails you the registration, stores it permanently, and fires webhooks.
+The form POSTs to splitforms's `/api/submit` endpoint. splitforms stores the registration and can email you on every plan, while Starter can also fire webhooks.
 If you're building a real registration system (where users actually log in), you'll want a database-backed signup flow — use splitforms for the lead-capture form, then write users to your auth provider via a webhook handler.

 Password-match validation (5 lines of vanilla JS)